 Last year, United Way of Monmouth and Ocean Counties (UWMOC) celebrated 50 years serving the Jersey Shore and recognized the impact we have had on our residents over such a significant amount of time.
 We have evolved from our beginnings as a fundraising federation that distributed donations across a range of needs to a focused convener that is tackling the unmet needs in our community.

 In preparation to serve our community for another 50 years, we have created a multi-year strategic plan to advance our work.
 The strategic plan generated a new mission and vision statement that focuses our work on improving the lives of youth and their families.
 Beginning in 2018, our community impact programs will fall under the four areas of school readiness, early grade reading, youth career pathways and financial stability.
 Our work will not only target the challenges of today, but prepare the youth of our community to be successful in the future.

 We would like to thank the Jay and Linda Grunin Foundation for their generous support of our new mission and vision with the Grunin Foundation Challenge.
 Through this challenge, any new funds raised until 2021 will be matched dollar for dollar up to $1 million.
 This match has spearheaded our new initiatives to affect Monmouth and Ocean counties in long-lasting, life-changing ways.

-Thank you to our donors, board, volunteers and staff for the impact we achieved this past year, which is outlined in the pages to follow.
+Thank you to our donors, board, volunteers and staff for the impact we achieved this past year.
 As we continue to implement our strategic plan, we look forward to working with all of our partners in our commitment to LIVE UNITED.